drfailov/DRM_Watch_v2/README.md

 # Hardware and case
 <img src="Photos/2022-03-02 Hardware-and-case.jpg" width="300"/>
 If you want to assemble your own DRM Watch, this block is for you:)
-To assemble watch, you will need: circuit board, parts or modules to desolder, case.
+To assemble watch, you will need: <b>circuit board, parts or modules to desolder, case</b>.
 Also, some instruments, much time and some experience.

 ## Used parts